Chapter 23.76

 23.76.021 Historic resources committee.

-(a) The historic resources committee shall consist of seven members having a demonstrated interest in and knowledge of historic preservation and the cultural resources of Pacific Grove.
-One of the members shall be a licensed architect with preservation experience, landscape architect, engineer, or architectural historian, one shall be a licensed general contractor with preservation experience, and one shall be a representative of the heritage society.
+(a) The historic resources committee shall consist of five members having a demonstrated interest in and knowledge of historic preservation and the cultural resources of Pacific Grove.
+At least four members shall be residents registered to vote in the city of Pacific Grove.
+One of the members shall be a licensed architect with preservation experience, landscape architect, engineer, or architectural historian, or be a licensed general contractor with preservation experience, and one shall be a representative of the heritage society.
+A member not registered to vote in the city of Pacific Grove shall have demonstrated architectural or general contractor experience in the city of Pacific Grove.

 (b) The mayor, with approval of the council, shall appoint all members; provided, that the heritage society shall appoint its member.
 Terms of all members shall be two years.
 Three of the committee members shall be appointed for terms ending on January 31st in even-numbered years and four shall be appointed for terms ending on January 31st in odd-numbered years.